ugwigr/kgbase-client/README.md

 )
 ```

+Note that you don't have to set `date_added` type column in creating vertex.
+Since the value is automatically set by today.
+Also `column_ids` and `values` lists should have same size, and each value in list should match with each data type of columns that you defined before.

 The `vertexId` is returned from the result.
+You need to know `vertexId` when you update or delete vertex.

 ```json
 {